saurabhvarule/CodeExplorer/README.md

 <h3 align="center">An interactive platform for learning C programming language</h3>

 <p align="center">
-Codelib.h is a comprehensive and user-friendly desktop application designed to facilitate the learning and understanding of the C programming language.
-Developed using C and GTK (GIMP Toolkit), Codelib.h provides a valuable resource for individuals looking to master C programming, whether they are beginners aiming to grasp the basics or experienced programmers seeking to refresh their knowledge.
+CodeExplorer is a comprehensive and user-friendly desktop application designed to facilitate the learning and understanding of the C programming language.
+Developed using C and GTK (GIMP Toolkit), CodeExplorer provides a valuable resource for individuals looking to master C programming, whether they are beginners aiming to grasp the basics or experienced programmers seeking to refresh their knowledge.
 </p>

 <h4 align = "left">Key Features:</h4>